Hair washing is one of those beauty tasks that we all do, but we don’t talk about it much, or put a heap of thought into it.

 “The ends get oily but the oil comes from your scalp.
 The scalp is the part that produces the oil – the ends do not produce oil,” explains Brad.

 Further, rubbing your ends with shampoo can actually harm the hair’s cuticle and tangle the hair, he adds.
+Avoid irritation all-round by opting for a sensitivity-friendly shampoo like the QV Hair Gentle Shampoo ($8.99 at Chemist Warehouse).

 #5 / Use a conditioner and a hair mask